Deli-Slicer/CatBurglar/README.md

 #### 1. Set up a virtual environment

-Follow the steps 1-5 above to create a virtual environment, or use your preferred manner.
+Follow steps 1-5 above to create a virtual environment, or use your preferred manner.

 #### 2. Set up your development environment for debugging
 If you use a debugger in an IDE, you may need to alter the path that is set as the working directory when debugging from